jrobenal/Grocery-List/README.md

 # Grocery-List
-App that allows users to select their meals and generate a grocery list.
+Streamlit app that allows users to select their meals and generate a grocery list.
 Also allows for the user to utilize generative AI to create additional recipes based on the grocery list

 Install dependencies: